bitt0n/ai-k8s-redteam/site/index.md

 # AI × Kubernetes Red Teaming

-Quiet, useful research.
-No hype.
+Documentation for tools and checks used in AI/LLM security testing and Kubernetes offensive validation.

 ## Tracks
-- [AI Pentesting](ai/index.md): prompt injection, RAG abuse, vector threats, data leakage.
+- [AI Pentesting](ai/index.md): prompt injection, RAG abuse, vector threats, and data leakage tests.
-- [Kubernetes Offense](k8s/index.md): RBAC privesc, bad pods, lateral movement, covert exfil.
+- [Kubernetes Offense](k8s/index.md): RBAC visualization, bad-pod admission tests, and cluster enumeration.

-## Ethos
+## Scope
-Operate legally, think deeply, ship small practical tools weekly.
+All examples are intended for authorized environments.
+Many tests are designed to fail on hardened setups to validate controls.